Classification of quotient bundles on the Fargues-Fontaine curve: Classification of quotient bundles

 \item If $\Qcal' = 0$, we terminate the process.
 Otherwise, we go back to \ref{slope reduction decomposition step} after replacing $\Fcal$ by $\Ucal \oplus \maxslopered{\Fcal}'$, where $\maxslopered{\Fcal}'$ denotes the maximal slope reduction of $\Fcal'$ to $\Qcal'$. \end{enumerate}

-With this procedure defined, we will obtain the desired inequality $c_{\Ecal, \Fcal}(\Qcal) \geq 0$ by establishing the following facts: \begin{enumerate}[label=(\Alph*)] \item The quantity $c_{\Ecal, \Fcal}(\Qcal)$ never increases throughout the process.
+With this procedure, we will obtain the desired inequality $c_{\Ecal, \Fcal}(\Qcal) \geq 0$ by establishing the following facts: \begin{enumerate}[label=(\Alph*)] \item The quantity $c_{\Ecal, \Fcal}(\Qcal)$ never increases throughout the process.

-\item The process eventually terminates with the condition $\Qcal = \Fcal$ and $c_{\Ecal, \Fcal}(\Qcal) = 0$. \end{enumerate} For the equality condition, we will further show that \begin{enumerate}[label=(\Alph*), start=3] \item $c_{\Ecal, \Fcal}(\Qcal)$ strictly increases after the first cycle of the process, \end{enumerate} thereby deducing that the equality $c_{\Ecal, \Fcal}(\Qcal)= 0$ can be only achieved by starting with the terminal state $\Qcal = \Fcal$.
+\item The process eventually terminates with the condition $\Qcal = \Fcal$ and $c_{\Ecal, \Fcal}(\Qcal) = 0$. \end{enumerate} For the equality condition, we will further show that \begin{enumerate}[label=(\Alph*), start=3] \item $c_{\Ecal, \Fcal}(\Qcal)$ strictly decreases after the first cycle of the process, \end{enumerate} thereby deducing that the equality $c_{\Ecal, \Fcal}(\Qcal)= 0$ can be only achieved by starting with the terminal state $\Qcal = \Fcal$.

-The main subtlety for our procedure arises from the fact that some of the assumptions we have on $\Ecal, \Fcal$ and $\Qcal$ may be lost during our process.
-In the following lemma, we give a list of all assumptions that are maintained throughout the process.
+The main subtlety for our procedure arises from the fact that some of our assumptions on $\Ecal, \Fcal$ and $\Qcal$ may be lost during our process.
+In the following lemma, we give a list of all assumptions that are maintained throughout the entire process.